not-elm/bevy-input-sequence/README.md

 # bevy-input-sequence

-This crate provides recognizes input sequences and send events.
+This crate recognizes input sequences and sends events.

 ## Use cases